sap-tutorials/Tutorials/tutorials/hcpps-rest-client-install/hcpps-rest-client-install.md

 ---
-title: SAP Cloud for predictive services, Install a REST client
+title: Install a REST client
 description: Install a REST client to interact with the SAP Cloud for predictive services
 tags: [ tutorial>beginner, products>sap-cloud-platform ]
 ---